Report an Error

 The GeForce 7600 GS AGP was a graphics card by NVIDIA, launched in July 2006.
 Built on the 90 nm process, and based on the G73 graphics processor, in its G73-VZ-N-B1 variant, the card supports DirectX 9.0c.
 The G73 graphics processor is an average sized chip with a die area of 125 mm² and 177 million transistors.
 It features 12 pixel shaders and 5 vertex shaders, 12 texture mapping units and 8 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 256 MB DDR2 memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 400 MHz, memory is running at 400 MHz.

 We recommend the NVIDIA GeForce 7600 GS AGP for gaming with highest details at resolutions up to, and including, 800x600.

-Being a single-slot card, its power draw is rated at 27 W maximum.
+Being a single-slot card, the NVIDIA GeForce 7600 GS AGP draws power from 1x Molex power connectors, with power draw rated at 27 W maximum.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 GeForce 7600 GS AGP is connected to the rest of the system using an AGP 8x interface.

 ||Jul 1st, 2006